anh311/LearningProjects/HF-Projects/Microstrip-Line-Experiment/README.md

    - **Observation / Note:**
      - At 1 GHz: λ/4 line transforms the open to a short → S21 ≈ -23 dB (**band-stop / notch**)
      - At 2 GHz: λ/2 line transforms the open to an open → S21 ≈ -1.2 dB (**band-pass**)
-     - Behavior matches theoretical expectations: the effect is reversed compared to the shorted end measurement
+     - Effect is reversed compared to shorted end; theory matches

 4. **Measurement 4**
    - **Setup:**

-      2x λ/4 transformer (~2 cm @ 1 GHz) with shorted end with 1mm gap inbetween
+      2x λ/4 transformers (~2 cm @ 1 GHz) with shorted ends, 1 mm gap in between

       <img src="image/2xshort.jpeg" alt="transmission line" width="500"/>
    - **Action:**